rolevax/ih/README.md

 ## Run

-Requires the correspending MySQL database running on the local machine.
+Requirement:

+- A running MySQL server with related tables already created (see the wiki for the database schema)
+- A running Redis server with the default configurations (see `srv/redis.go`)

+Then run the server:

 ```
-./sakilogy-server
+./sakilogy-server &
 ```

+The log will output to stdout and stderr.
+Use `&>` to redirect if necessary.